IBM/aspera-cli/docs/README.erb.md

 #### Bearer token: User side

-Now, let's assume we are the user, the only information received are:
+Assume the role of the user, with the following information:

 - The URL of the Node API
 - A Bearer token
 - A file ID for which we have access

-Let's use it:
+To use this information:

 ```shell
 <%=cmd%> node -N --url=https://... --password="Bearer $(cat bearer.txt)" --root-id=$my_folder_id access_key do self br /